dresdner353/jbhasd/README.md

 Python3 script zero_discover.py should aid in discovering your device after it attaches to your LAN.
 Script jbhasd_server.py is a very basic server I wrote that turns on two uplighter lights for me as a first stab at a working deployment of the firmware.
 The same script also reads temp and humidity from all sensors of type "temp/humidity" and saves these to a CSV file.
 I'll rework this example and add more sophisticated scripts as I grow the concept further.

+The sketch also supports OTA updating once it gets into STA mode.
+This makes the task updating devices easier.
+I've only used the Arduino IDE for this but it discovers the devices without issue and lets you select the network port for flashing.

 A link to some photos of the prototypes and enclosures I've built to date.. https://goo.gl/photos/uwRadttk9wY7vvGm6